shawnyu5/oop_submission_command/README.md

-# oop_submission_generator
+# oop submission command generator

 Generates a submisson command to submit OOP workshops.
-Based on information you enter
+Based on information the user enters

 # On Linux/ Bash enviroment